6 reasons to spend your summer in Flanders

 What would you like to do this summer?
 Parade along the royal passages and beaches of Ostend like a king?
-Or be treated like a queen in the boutiques of Knokke?
 Why not take a bike ride through beautiful Flanders to a picturesque picnic spot?
-Or perhaps it's time to treat your ears to some delightful live music, or marvel at the artistic genius of the Flemish Masters in Ghent, Antwerp and Brussels.
-Finish your day enjoying a Belgian beer in the cool evening air, perhaps at one of the pop-up bars dotted across Flanders...
+Or perhaps it's time to treat your ears to some delightful live music, or marvel at the artistic genius of the Flemish Masters.
+As you can tell, there’s plenty to experience in Flanders’ summertime.

 The Flemish coast is one of the most underrated areas of Europe.
 Beautiful sandy beaches stretch from east to west.
 The ideal setting to enjoy a refreshing beer while the children play on the beach.
-Visit fantastic cities like Ostend, or go shopping in Knokke.
-Enjoy a stroll along the beach or lose yourself in the dunes.
-And don't forget, there is a wealth of culture to take in.
-Along the coastline you will find an abundance of contemporary works of art, some of which are part of the The Crystal Ship street art festival in Ostend and the Beaufort Art Triennial, which stretches along the entire coastline.
+Along that coastline, you’ll find stunning cities like Ostend, or a shopping Walhalla such as Knokke.
+You can enjoy a nice stroll along the beach and lose yourself in the dunes, as well as dive head first into a wealth of culture.
+Along the coastline you will find an abundance of contemporary works of art, some of which are part of the The Crystal Ship street artfestival in Ostend and the Beaufort Art Triennial, which stretches along the entire coastline.
 Both art festivals have left an indelible impression on the Belgian coast.
 Or dig a bit deeper and visit the Paul Delvaux Museum in Koksijde, dedicated to the life and work of the famous surrealist.

 Flanders is the perfect place for culture vultures to get their fix.
 From famous art galleries to quirky museums, there’s a wealth of heritage to visit and enjoy.
 For instance, the beautiful city palace of Hof van Busleyden in Mechelen will open its permanent exhibition on 17 June.
 In this magnificent palace, you can learn all about the Burgundian Netherlands, a thriving era that looks into the lives of figures such as Charles the Bold, Margaret of Austria, Thomas More and Emperor Charles V. Also new this summer is Antwerp’s homage to the diamond with DIVA.
 This brand-new innovation centre in the diamond capital pays tribute to the craftsmanship and history of the sparkling diamond.